cocotb/cocotb/documentation/source/quickstart.rst

 ==========================

-Make sure you have the :ref:`prerequisites<install-prerequisites>` (Python with development packages, a C++ compiler with development packages, GNU Make, a :ref:`supported simulator<simulator-support>`) and cocotb itself (``pip install cocotb``) available.
+Make sure you have the :ref:`prerequisites<install-prerequisites>` (Python with development packages, a C++11 compiler with development packages, GNU Make, a :ref:`supported simulator<simulator-support>`) and cocotb itself (``pip install cocotb``) available.

 Download and extract the cocotb source files according to the *release version* you are using from